MrJSwotinsky/Python_2_Spring_2025/Unit_0_Modules_and_Packages/Assignments/03_My_Math_Module_Project_Part_1.md

 **4. In Step 10 you ran `LastNameFirstInitial_Main.py`.
 What was displayed?
 In general, when **a module is imported** is run directly, what will the value of `__name__` be set to?**

+**5. In Step 11, you added `#!/usr/bin/env python3` to the top of your module file.
+What is this line of code called?
+What is its purpose?
 ```

 4. In `LastNameFirstInitial_Main.py`, import `LastNameFirstInitial_Math.py`, save, and run.